 I’m an artist.
 Can I exhibit limited edition prints for sale in My Gallery?

-Yes – as long as you make it absolutely clear in the description of your work that it is a limited edition print.
+Yes – but as long as you make it absolutely clear in the description of your work that it is a limited edition print.
 Our buyers need to know exactly what they are getting.
-You will also need to select “Print Only” from the Medium drop down options.
+You will also need to select “Print Only” from the Medium drop-down options.

 I’m a subscribing artist.
 Each time I upload photos of my work to My Gallery, I’m reminded to “crop” my images.
 What exactly does this mean?